I See Red (Jim Rafferty song): Clannad version

-In 1983, Clannad released the song as a single in February 1983 which later appeared on their album Magical Ring.
+In February 1983, Clannad released the song as a single which later appeared on their album Magical Ring.
 Clannad's version charted at No. 81 in the UK Charts.

 Other cover versions

-In 1983 the song was covered by Estonian singer Velly Joonas under the title "Stopp, seisku aeg" ("Stop The Time").
+In 1983 the song was covered by Estonian singer Velly Joonas under the title "Stopp, seisku aeg!" ("Stop!
+Stall the Time!").
 It was not until it was released in 2015 as a single, gaining a surprise global cult popularity.

-In 1992, Gerry Rafferty covered "I See Red" for his album, On A Wing And A Prayer.
+In 1992, Gerry Rafferty covered "I See Red" for his album, On a Wing and a Prayer.